rabbitmq/rabbitmq-website/site/oauth2-examples-proxy.md

             1. rabbit_admin from a browser
 </pre>

-## Prerequisites to follow this guide
+## Prerequisites for Using OAuth 2 Proxy and Keycloak

 - Docker
 - make